Skip to main content

 prompt.imagesArray<{ media_type: string, data: string }>NoInline images for simple agents and prompt-driven workflow agents.
 Up to 4 images.
 Each data value is raw base64 image bytes, not a data URL.

-workflowIdstringNoWorkflow ID to run.
+workflowIdstringNoWorkflow ID to run (see Files & Workflows).
 Omit to launch a simple agent.

-fileIdsstring[]NoFiles and folders the agent can read.
+fileIdsstring[]NoFiles and folders the agent can read (see Files & Workflows to find IDs).
 Simple agents only; not allowed alongside workflowId.

 projectIdstringNoProject to scope the agent to.